 Every card is different, and every person wants different credit card.
 When you combine this with the fact that there are hundreds of credit cards available, it becomes clear that shopping for a credit card in Singapore is extremely difficult.
 The most important thing to consider when choosing your credit card, in our opinion, is to build an understanding of what you spend on and what reward you care most about.
-One may care most about saving on dining expenses, while another person may prioritize earning air miles on all his expenditures.
-Some cards have high annual fees matched with high rewards, but some people may not like the idea of paying upfront fee just to use a credit card.
+Everyone’s spending habits and needs are different, and there’s a card to match your exact needs and wants.
 To help you navigate this complex process, our team has handpicked and featured a few cards from Standard Chartered that regard highly below.
-Read below to find out what makes these cards special, and how they compare to other cards available in Singapore.

 Table of Contents

 Our Picks For the Best of Standard Chartered Cards in 2017

 The following cards are among the best for their respective categories.
 Since different cards work well for different people, you should read our reviews to assess which of them best meets your spending habits.

 Unlimited Cashback + EZ-Link: Standard Chartered Unlimited Cashback Card